RedesignScience/AlphaSpace2/README.md

 AlphaSpace is a surface topographical mapping tool.
 Currently the use of this software is limited to group member of Yingkai Zhang's lab in NYU

-Based on the algorithm of original AlphaSpace published here[old paper title ](none), the current 2.0+ version is rewritten, multiple new features are added for a more friendly user interface and performance boost.
+Based on the algorithm of original AlphaSpace published [here](http://pubs.acs.org/doi/abs/10.1021/acs.jcim.5b00103), the current 2.0+ version is rewritten, multiple new features are added for a more friendly user interface and performance boost.

 Key features:
 1. Clear and pythonic object based API for manipulation of pockets, alpha atoms, and communities.
-2. Integrated trajectory loading and interpretation from *mdtraj*.
+2. Integrated trajectory loading and interpretation from **mdtraj**.
 3. Native support for multi processing for multi snapshot trajectories.
 4. Integration of Jupyter notebook visualization of protein structure from nglview, and additional visualization of pockets and alpha atoms.